 - Professional development training

 - Sex and labor trafficking training

 - Sex trafficking training

 - Labor trafficking training

 - Other

-- If Other, explain
+- If Other, describe

-35D.
-Of those grant funded trainings or conferences hosted, report the total number of participants that completed or attended trainings or conferences during the reporting period.
+30D.
+Of those grant funded trainings or conferences hosted, report the total number of participants that attended or completed trainings or conferences during the reporting period.

-Instruction: Report the total number of participants who completed or attended the trainings or conferences that were hosted and grant funded, in part or in full, by the agency or organization.
+Instruction: Report the total number of participants who attended or completed the trainings or conferences that were hosted and grant-funded, in part or in full, by the organization.

-35E.
+30E.
 Of those grant funded trainings or conferences hosted, report the types of participants who attended or completed trainings or conferences during the reporting period.